elemoine/blog/content/postgresql-training.rst

 the event of a crash, the database can be recovered by replaying the operations recorded in the journal.

-What's really really cool that WAL is the basis for other cool features such as on-line backup, point-in-time recovery and replication!
+What's really really cool is that WAL is the basis for other cool features such as on-line backup, point-in-time recovery and replication!
 The Postgres project is indeed really good at building things in a gradual manner, with the low-level stuff being built first, and providing the foundation for higher-level features.